aws-samples/non-profit-blockchain/ngo-events/README.md

-# Part 7: Blockchain events to notify users of new donations
+# Part 7: Trigger blockchain events to notify users of NGO donations

-In this part we will use blockchain events and Amazon Simple Notification Service to notify us when a donation has been made.
+In this part we will use blockchain events and Amazon Simple Notification Service (SNS) to notify us when a donation has been made.
 Blockchain events allow external applications to listen for and be notified of activity occurring within the smart contracts and the blockchain network.

 Hyperledger Fabric has three types of events (https://hyperledger.github.io/fabric-sdk-node/release-1.4/tutorial-channel-events.html) that allow us to monitor blockchain network activity.